IB Bridge / TWS Bridge

 Zorro automatically reconnects and continues the session in such cases.
 However during log out time Zorro can not react on price events.
 So an IB script should detect offline periods by comparing bar times, and check asset positions (see above) for making sure that no trades were closed during that time.

-asset and account, and did not happen on connecting to the TWS.
+also not with earlier Gateway versions or when connecting to the TWS.
 If could be

 fixed by setting TickTime to 2000